 It is certainly worth taking note of those thoughts that take you beyond the initial image (fantasy, reverie, day-dream), and point to the underlying climate the image is trying to compensate.
 But remember the central point of the exercise is to clarify what are the things, or situations, for which you hope.

-I would do this exercise more than once.
-I’d have various goes at all this at different times of day and in different situations.
-Each time I’d write down the results.
-Then I can take that list, and ask myself, for each item that seems like it really would be a good thing: “What would I have to do to turn this from a dream or aspiration into a reality?
+When I do this exercise I try to do it more than once.
+I make various goes at it maybe at different times of day or, once a month for a few months, or in different situations.
+Each time I write down the results.
+Then I take that list, and ask myself, for each item that seems like it really would be a good thing: “What would I have to do to turn this from a dream or aspiration into a reality?
 How would I make a plan to arrive there?
 What would the first step or two be that I’d have to take?

-The penultimate step is to answer two questions.
-First, “what kind of world (situation) would I like for myself, and my loved ones”?
-Then I’d asked myself, “what am I willing to do to create that world”
+In at least one of those reviews I ask myself two additional questions.
+First: what kind of world (situation) would I like for myself, and my loved ones?
+Then I’d asked myself: what am I willing to do to create that world?

-I’d write down my conclusion and read it over a few times.
-Then I’d stash away my notes so as to compare them the next time I’d tried this exercise.
+I write down my conclusion and read it over a few times.
+Then I stash away my notes so as to compare them the next time I tried this exercise.
 Repeat over time and see what remains the same and what changes.